bcgov/aries-oca-bundles/docs/contributing/OCABundleCreatePR.md

 ### Who Should Use This Guide?

-- Non-Developers: You only need to gather the required files (Excel, branding, images, etc.) and create a GitHub Issue requesting an OCA Bundle be created.
-The repository maintainers will handle the technical steps.
+- Non-Developers: Should **NOT** use this guide.
+Rather, such users should use the document [here](./OCABundleCreation.md) to gather the required files (Excel, branding, images, etc.) and create a GitHub Issue requesting an OCA Bundle be created.
-- The maintainers of the [Aries OCA Bundles] repository, and other developers comfortable with Git, Rust, jq, and bash can follow the instructions below to create their own PR.
+- The maintainers of the [Aries OCA Bundles] repository, and other developers comfortable with Git, Rust, `jq`, and `bash` can follow the instructions below to create an OCA Bundle PR.

 Given that intended audience, the instructions in this document are relatively terse, assuming readers won't need each step detailed.